t6d/active_operation/README.md

 # ActiveOperation

 [![Gem Version](https://badge.fury.io/rb/active_operation.svg)](https://rubygems.org/gems/active_operation)
 [![Downloads](http://ruby-gem-downloads-badge.herokuapp.com/active_operation?type=total)](https://rubygems.org/gems/active_operation)

 `ActiveOperation` is a micro-framework for modelling business processes.
 It is the perfect companion for any Rails application.
-The core idea behind an operation is to move code that usually would either live in a controller or a model into a dedicated object.
+The main idea behind an operation is to move code that traditionally either lives in a controller or a model into a dedicated object.
+Multiple operations can be combined into a pipeline.
+This helps with structuring large business processes and aids reusability.

 ## Installation